What Is Workplace Harassment?

 Why It Matters

 So why should you care if a few snide remarks slip through the cracks?
 Because the cost of ignoring harassment is far higher than most people realize.
-A toxic culture drives turnover, and turnover costs money—recruiting, training, lost productivity.
+Plus, a toxic culture drives turnover, and turnover costs money—recruiting, training, lost productivity.
 It also opens the door to legal trouble.
 Even if a lawsuit never materializes, the damage to brand reputation can be irreparable.
 Customers notice when a company tolerates abuse, and investors start asking questions.

 How to Prevent It